-As a tea shop owner, one of my worst fears is that customers might inadvertently ruin their tea.
+One of our worst fears is that customers might inadvertently ruin their tea.
 This is especially easy for the novice who might not yet know the best practices.
-Here's a review of the most important things to do for a great tasting cup!
+Here’s a review of the most important things to do for a great tasting cup!
 I will assume that you have already bought nice loose leaf tea . . .

 1. Please use good water.
 I can’t overstate the importance of this.
 Tea is too delicate a beverage to mask the taste of poor quality water.
 I found this out first-hand many years ago.
 I had moved into a new house where the city water left a lot to be desired, but I got used to the taste and didn’t think much more about it.
 I happily made my tea and drank it without complaint.
 Then I acquired a bottled water service at work, and since I made a lot of tea at work, became accustomed to its taste quickly.
 Back at home, I noticed my tea tasted awful!
 Before I realized what the problem was, I threw out a few pots of tea thinking I had let it get too old or something.
 Then I ordered the same bottled water service for home, and presto!
 Problem solved